 Financial assistance for this project has been provided by the Missouri Arts Council, a state agency and the Edward F. Hilbruner Irrevocable Trust.

-Additional support is generously provided by Rob & Sally Baird.
+Additional support is generously provided by Barbara J. Benway and Rob & Sally Baird.

 Thando Ntobela, Ankoli Bull, 2013, glass beads sewn onto fabric.
 Courtesy of International Arts & Artists, Washington D.C.